 Every new feature that required a file format change, implemented the change independently of the changes done for other features.
 We need to take a look at all proposed file format changes and finalize them.
 The intent of this document is to summarize all proposed changes and to finalize the HDF5 file format that will be implemented by the HDF5 library versions 1.10.

 The document is organized as follows.
-Section 2 of the document gives an overview of the changes proposed to the superblock and its extensions required by the SWMR, Free File Space Management, Avoid Truncate, and Cache Image features.
+Section 2 of the document gives an overview of the changes proposed to the superblock and its extensions, File Space Management, Avoid Truncate, and Cache Image features.
 Section 3 documents the changes needed to introduce new chunk indexing structures.
 Section 4 describes the file format changes required for VDS.

 Recommended final changes are documented in Section 5 and will be documented in the HDF5 File Format Specification version 1.10.0 (<<<location TBD>>>) when approved.